 Fajitas.
-The recipe that put a Mexican restaurant in every strip mall in America.* Really, Fajitas are Tex-mex, a blend of styles born from the Norteno border of Mexico and the Southwestern border of the US, where the cooking doesn't let a little thing like a line on a map stop it.
+The recipe that helped Mexican restaurants conquer America.
+Fajitas are actually Tex-Mex, a blend of both sides of the Norteno border between Mexico and US, where the cooking doesn't let a little thing like a line on a map stop it.

-The holy trinity of Tex-mex cooking: Fajitas, Margaritas, and tortilla chips with salsa.
-I'm getting hungry just typing this.
+(Well, actually…America is in love with the holy trinity of Tex-Mex cooking: Fajitas, Margaritas, and tortilla chips with salsa.
+I'm getting hungry just typing this.)

 I learned a fascinating fajita marinade from Robb Walsh in The Tex-Mex Grill and Backyard Barbacoa Cookbook.
-There are two surprise ingredients in the marinade, that don't sound very Mexican - Pineapple and Soy Sauce.
+There are two surprise ingredients that don't sound very Mexican - Pineapple and Soy Sauce, but this marinade is a great recipe.
 Soy sauce is full of umami, which I've talked about before; it adds extra beefiness to the steak.

-Pineapple juice tenderizes the tough cuts of meat that are used in fajitas; skirt steak (fajita, in Spanish)*, flank steak, chuck steak, or whatever cut of beef your local Mexican joint can get cheap from their supplier.
+Pineapple juice tenderizes the tough cuts of meat that are used in fajitas; skirt steak, flank steak, chuck steak, flat iron steak, sirloin steak, or whatever cut of beef your local Mexican joint can get cheap from their supplier.

 *That's right - real fajitas are skirt steak.
 If I make skirt steak fajitas, I'm being redundant.
 If I make chicken fajitas, I'm making "chicken beef skirt steaks."
 But, c'mon...fajitas have taken on a whole new meaning north of the border.